Intersex characters in fiction: Intersex characters and tropes

 An intersex murderer plot twist trope has been repeated in the TV programs Nip/Tuck (Quentin Costa), Passions (Vincent Clarkson) and Janet King.
-This has been criticised as hackneyed and offensive, characterizing intersex people as deceitful.
+This has been criticized as hackneyed and offensive, characterizing intersex people as deceitful.

 Examples of the medical dilemmas trope include the 2010 Childrens Hospital episode "Show Me on Montana", the 2012 Emily Owens, M.D. episode "Emily and... the Question of Faith", a 2009 episode of House entitled, "The Softer Side", and Masters of Sex episode 3 in season 2, "Fight".

 The MTV series Faking It marked the first intersex series regular in a TV show, Lauren Cooper, and also the first intersex character played by an intersex person, Raven.
 MTV worked with intersex civil society organization interACT on Faking It; the program was praised for creating a groundbreaking character.
 A Freaks and Geeks story has also been credited as commendable.
 In film, the character Rebeca Duarte in the movie Both was created by an intersex woman, Lisett Barcellos.